 D5’s ultimate goal: By bringing new voices and expertise to the table, we have the potential to make foundations more effective at advancing the common good.
 Diversity and inclusion can help foundations better identify creative solutions to our internal challenges and to those faced by the communities we serve.
 And thinking about equity in our grantmaking can help us create opportunities for all communities.

 Advancing diversity, equity, and inclusion is hard, but leaders in philanthropy have a track record of tackling many of our country’s toughest challenges—and we again have an opportunity to lead the way.

-To realize this vision, we are working toward four big sector changes by 2015:
+To realize this vision, we have four main priorities for big sector changes by 2015:

 Recruit diverse leaders for foundations—including CEO, staff, and trustees;